LaSpruca/serve.rs/README.md

-### Insult Webserver
+### serve.rs
-No a great web server but will insult you when any error occurs
+A really terrible web server written in rust